frutik/elasticsearch-hints/README.md

 # elasticsearch-hints

-These links are outcome of my 5 months tuning of our ES cluster.
+These links are outcome of 5 months tuning our ES cluster.
 To be continued...

 ## Internals